The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 7 day peru itinerary

 Enter Machu Picchu during the time slot you have allotted on your ticket, and get ready for some jaw-dropping views of this iconic landmark!
-Follow the signs for Circuit 1 & 2, which will lead you to the epic picture spot that you see all over social media.
+Choosing either Circuit 1 or 2 for your entry ticket will lead you to the epic picture spot that you see all over social media.
 It’s even more breathtaking in person than it is in pictures!

 We spent about 1.5 hours there, walking around, exploring and taking pictures.
 I would plan to spend around that (or more).